swaldman/untemplate-doc/README.md

 # Untemplate Documentation

-_This project documents the `untemplate` project.
+_This project only documents the `untemplate` project.
 For the code, please see [swaldman/untemplate](https://github.com/swaldman/untemplate)._

 ## Introduction